 While it is theoretically possible to steal information wirelessly, actual occurrences are basically slim to none.
 The truth is, there are much easier and more profitable ways to steal people’s data.

 That doesn’t mean that your credit cards are safe from being hacked.
 But it’s almost certain a would-be thief with a wireless sniffer is not going to be the one to do it.
-So back to the question–do you really need an RFID wallet?
+So back to the question–are RFID wallets really necessary?
 Probably not.